pykong/YubiGuard/README.md

 ### v 0.9
 - YubiGuard.py itself is now used for triggering, when run with command line paramater: '-t'. (yg_trigger.sh removed)
 - fixed minor bug preventing exit when no keys were inserted

+### v 0.9.1
+- introduced screen lock mode which will automatically lock your screen when removing a YubiKey (security feature)